SathyaBhat/sathyasays.com/content/posts/2012-06-04-chromes-active-extension-icons-in-omnibox-annoyance.md

 >
 > My request is to remove the icons being shown in Omnibox.
 If not, have

-> a feature where I can hide the active extension icons; much like how &#8220;Show button&#8221; feature is present for extensions
+> a feature where I can hide the active extension icons; much like how "Show button" feature is present for extensions
 >
 > <a href="https://i.imgur.com/MBF1a.png" rel="nofollow">https://i.imgur.com/MBF1a.png</a>
 >